koslib/helm-servicetemplate/README.md

 # helm-servicetemplate
-Helm Service Template for Python and Go apps I use
+Helm Service Template - tested on Python and Go apps but should work pretty much with anything.

 # Usage